foorilla/ai-jobs-net-salaries/README.md

 The primary goal is to have data that can provide better guidance in regards to what's being paid globally.
 So newbies, experienced pros, hiring managers, recruiters and also startup founders or people wanting to make a career switch can make better informed decisions.

+For a description of the fields/values contained in the dataset see https://salaries.ai-jobs.net/download/.

 ## License / Terms of Use

 The data is published in the public domain under CC0.
 Read the full legal code [here](https://creativecommons.org/publicdomain/zero/1.0/legalcode).